Ingenia-SE/TDF-SARUS/docs/index.md

 <b>Requirements:</b> Ubuntu 18.04 & ROS Melodic.

 First of all, make sure you have got installed [Aerostack 4.0](https://github.com/cvar-upm/aerostack/wiki/Install-from-source-code) from the source code.
-In case you don't have it installed, press the link.
+In case you don't have it installed, press the link and install accordingly.

 #### Clone the repository and access the folder
+Go to the Aerostack workspace created on the installation, and clone this repository.

 ```
+cd $AEROSTACK_WORKSPACE
 git clone https://github.com/Ingenia-SE/TDF-SARUS.git
 cd TDF-SARUS
 ```

-#### Importing all the packages into the Aerostack catkin_ws
+#### Place the darknet_ros package
+This is neccesary, otherwise, the project will not compile.

 ```
-cp -r TDF-Vision/src/ $AEROSTACK_WORKSPACE/src/
-cp -r TDF-Sim/tdf_gazebo/ $AEROSTACK_WORKSPACE/src/
-cp -r TDF-C2/ $AEROSTACK_WORKSPACE/src/
+mv -r TDF-Vision/darknet_ros/ $AEROSTACK_WORKSPACE/src/
 ```

 #### Install all dependencies